dabit3/aws-appsync-react-workshop/README.md

 ### Interacting with the GraphQL API from our client application - Querying for data

-Now that the GraphQL API is created we can begin interacting with it!
+Now that the GraphQL API server is running we can begin interacting with it!

 The first thing we'll do is perform a query to fetch data from our API.